WWW.ILoveLBNY.Com

 The train depot in Long Beach, 1888.

-428 West Broadway, later known as the Victory Apartments, Lafayette Blvd and W. Broadway.
-I'm not sure what the original name was.
+428 West Broadway, later known as the Victory Apartments, I'm not sure what the original name was.
 This circa 1938.
 Notice the sign on the side of the building for the Lafayette pool, shown below.

 A blow up of the sign on the side of the apartments shown above.
 The pool sat on the west side of Lafayette Blvd along the boardwalk.

 Aeromarine Airways, year unknown.
-Most probably landing in the bay behind the island.
+Most probably landing in the bay north of Long Beach.

 A nice shot of the tennis courts on the east side of the Hotel Nassau on National Blvd.
 In the background is the old music pavillion and to the right of that is the old Long Beach town offices.
 This circa 1915.